Famous Fountain In Rome: A Visitor’s Guide

 This post includes affiliate links.

-It’s true that the ubiquitous fountains of Rome are enough of a reason to visit the city.
-The fountains of the Italian capital are all beautiful, but I wanted to draw your attention to my favorites, which are the Trevi Fountain, the Fountain of the Four Rivers, La Fontana delle Tartarughe, La Fontana dell’Acqua Paola and lastly La Barcaccia.
+I believe that it’s true that the ubiquitous fountains of Rome are enough of a reason to visit this beautiful city.
+The fountains of the Italian capital are all beautiful, but I wanted to draw your attention to our favorites that you must visit while you are here.

 The Trevi Fountain is the most famous fountain in Rome.
 It is the most spectacular and largest fountain in Rome that is one of the major sites and symbols of the Eternal City.